AgnostiqHQ/covalent/doc/source/getting_started/quick_start/index.rst

       def multiply(x, y):
          return x*y

-      # Note that electrons can be shipped to variety
+      # Note that electrons can be shipped to variety of compute
-      # of executors, for example, "local" computer
+      # backends using executors, for example, "local" computer.
+      # See below for other common executors.
       @ct.electron(executor="local")
       def divide(x, y):
          return x/y

       # Construct the workflow by stitching together
       # the electrons defined earlier in a function with
-      # the @covalent.lattice decorator
+      # the @ct.lattice decorator
       @ct.lattice
       def workflow(x, y):
          r1 = add(x, y)